Omicron Mu Lambda Chapter History

 The Chapter regularly supports local Boys Scouts of America troops in providing scoutmasters as well as financial assistance.
 Lastly, the Leadership Development Institute recognizes the best of brightest youth in Cobb County and provides a forum to build a strong foundation of leadership for the next generation.
 At the local level, the professional makeup of the Brotherhood has led Omicron Mu Lambda to create a comprehensive Business and Economic Development program.
 In the implementation of this program, the Chapter regularly examines new ideas and works to perfect existing methods that can lead to economic and financial independence for the Chapter as well as for individual Brothers and their families.

 Other local projects such as the Martin Luther King Jr. Celebration, Founder’s Day, Christmas with the Deltas, and Y.O.U.T.H.
 (Young Organizers United To Help) are other examples of the innovative and unique approaches used by Omicron Mu Lambda to reach and impact the community.
-The Henry Arthur Callis Education Foundation is a 501c3 foundation, which supports and funds a wide variety of charitable, civic, and educational projects in the Cobb County community.
+The Henry Arthur Callis Education Foundation is a 501(c)(3) non-profit which supports and funds a wide variety of charitable, civic, and educational projects in the Cobb County community.
 The programs supported by the foundation focus on teenage pregnancy prevention, youth leadership development, and high school/college preparation.
 Through the Henry Arthur Callis Scholarship program, high school seniors and college undergraduates are regularly considered for tuition assistance via academic and service scholarships.

 In 2001, the foundation awarded $10,000 in scholarships to Cobb youth.
 Omicron Mu Lambda was recognized as the “Outstanding Alumni Chapter of the Georgia District” in 1991 and 1992.
 Omicron Mu Lambda was recognized as the “Alumni Chapter of the Year for the Southern Region” in 1992 and 1993.
 Omicron Mu Lambda was recognized as the “National Alumni Chapter of the Year for Alpha Phi Alpha Fraternity, Incorporated” for 1993 Brother Arthur Vaughn of Omicron Mu Lambda Chapter won the “Georgia District Alumni Brother of the Year” award for 2002, the “Southern Region Alumni Brother of the Year” award for 2002 and National Alumni Brother of the Year for 2002.

-The Brothers of Omicron Mu Lambda Chapter continue to serve Alpha Phi Alpha Fraternity, Inc in a myriad of leadership roles, while maintaining the basic tenets and principles established by the Seven Jewels.
+The Brothers of Omicron Mu Lambda Chapter continue to serve Alpha Phi Alpha Fraternity in a myriad of leadership roles, while maintaining the basic tenets and principles established by the founding Seven Jewels.
 Since its inception and founding on April 16, 1986 Omicron Mu Lambda has always been a Chapter of Excellence and the “Best Kept Secret in Cobb County”.
 As a new century has dawned and new challenges are faced, Omicron Mu Lambda’s legacy of service and deep commitment to the Cobb County community will continue to set this Chapter apart.